-DRDGOLD's internal and external auditors have unrestricted access to the chairman of the Audit and Risk Committee and, where necessary, to the chairman of the board and the CEO.
-All significant findings arising from audit procedures are brought to the attention of the committee and, if necessary, to the board.
+DRDGOLD's internal and external auditors have unrestricted access to the chairman of the Audit and Risk Committee and, where necessary, to the chairman of the Board and the Chief Executive Officer (CEO).
+All significant findings arising from audit procedures are brought to the attention of the committee and, if necessary, to the Board.

-Section 404 of SOX stipulates that management is required to assess the effectiveness of the internal controls surrounding the financial reporting process.
-The results of this assessment are reported in the form of a management attestation report that has to be filed with the SEC as part of the Form 20-F. Additionally, DRDGOLD's external auditors are required to express an opinion on the operating effectiveness of internal controls over financial reporting, which is also contained in the company's Form 20-F.
+Section 404 of Sarbanes-Oxley Aot of 2002 (SOX) stipulates that management is required to assess the effectiveness of the internal controls surrounding the financial reporting process.
+The results of this assessment are reported in the form of a management attestation report that has to be filed with the Securities and Exchange Commission (SEC) as part of the Form 20-F. Additionally, DRDGOLD's external auditors are required to express an opinion on the operating effectiveness of internal controls over financial reporting, which is also contained in the company's Form 20-F.

 An important aspect of risk management is the transfer of risk to third parties to protect the company from disaster.
 DRDGOLD's major assets and potential business interruption and liability claims are therefore covered by the group insurance policy, which encompasses all the operations.
 Most of these policies are held through insurance companies operating in the United Kingdom, Europe and South Africa.
-The various risk-management initiatives undertaken within the group as well as the strategy to reduce costs without compromising cover have been successful and resulted in substantial insurance cost savings for the group.
+The various risk management initiatives undertaken within the group as well as the strategy to reduce costs without compromising cover, have been successful and resulted in substantial insurance cost savings for the group.

-ATTENDANCE BY MEMBERS AT THE AUDIT AND RISK COMMITTEE MEETINGS HELD DURING FY2015
+ATTENDANCE BY MEMBERS AT THE AUDIT AND RISK COMMITTEE MEETINGS HELD DURING FY2016